AleSend/odin-recipes/README.md

 Recipe Site

-This project is about using the skills i learned during the Odin Project Doundation course section about HTML.
+This project is about using the skills i learned during the Odin Project Foundation course section about HTML.